nfomon/shok/walkthrough.md

         print(/bin/bash)      A path
         print(bin/bash/)      Another path

-`'str'` does not define the '/' operator, but still.
+`str` does not define the '/' operator, but still.

 Using variables to extend path literals...